Wireframes for an iPhone app for Sensoria, a super accurate fitness tracker that tells you how well you run. Click here

-I recommend starting with an average mobile handset size screen first (320 x 480) at the MDPI resolution (see below).
-Starting with the smallest and most limited screen size first, you can make sure your interface and content will fit, removing any features that aren’t completely necessary to the core purpose of the app.
+I started with a minimum mobile handset size screen first.
+Starting with the smallest and most limited screen size first makes sure your content and UI will fit, removing any features that aren’t completely necessary to the core purpose of the app.
 Then you can work out how your app will behave on larger and tablet sized screens.
 You need to decided if your app is going to stretch to fit larger screens, or if you’re going to have a completely different layout and design for tablet sized screens.

 2. Photoshop image size

-I choose to start with a small mobile handset and a small 7″ tablet screen as a base for design.
+I choose to start with a small mobile handset and a small 7″ tablet screen as a base for design and then think of how that could scale elagantly.
 You may need to create portrait and landscape versions if you plan on allowing users to change orientation.
-That means your navigation needs to fit on a bar that is 600px on a 7″ tablet held in a portrait orientation.

 3. Download Android design templates

 It is important to keep the icons at the same proportion to maintain the correct “hit” area for the user’s finger.

-You can make your life really easy by using the native icons and graphic assets provided, but if you need a custom icon you ill need to provide an asset in the x4 densities of resolution.
+It’s easier to work at the higher pixel density, XXHDPI.
 It is always advisable to create icon art as vectors in “Smart Objects, or as “shapes” in Photoshop so they can be scaled up or down without loosing quality.